Dalgona/serum-site/pages/docs/mix-tasks.md

 * `build` - Rebuilds current project.

+* `open` - Opens the website in the default web browser of your desktop environment.
+This command may not work properly on some rare systems.

 * `quit` - Stops the development server and quit.

     You can also send EOF to stop the server, by pressing <kbd>Ctrl</kbd> +